GeorgePimpleton/Win32-games/revised-code-GDI+/README.md

 There are samples available, 'classic' (Not UWP) samples: https://github.com/microsoft/Windows-classic-samples

-Not all of the games will be replicated to use GDI+.
+Not all of the games will be replicated to use GDI+ because GDI+ does only graphics.
+Not input or music/sound.

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.